freevryheid/top10/README.md

 fail2ban-client status sshd > bannedip
 ```

 and edit it to show only ip addresses seperated by spaces.
+The script uses the geoiplookup program.

 Build or run: